Boca Chita Key

 Boca Chita Key is the island north of the upper Florida Keys in Biscayne National Park, Miami-Dade County, Florida.

 The key is located in Biscayne Bay, just north of Sands Key.
 An ornamental 65 ft lighthouse is present on the key.
 The harbor has a bulkhead with cleats where boats may be tied.
 There is a campground with picnic tables and salt water toilets.
 Fresh water and electricity are not available on the island.

 On the north-west part of the island is the Boca Chita Key Historic District containing historic structures such as the Boca Chita lighthouse.

-This key is sometimes confused with the similar-sounding Boca Chica Key over a hundred miles southwest on the lower Florida Keys.